ljwagerfield/crdt/README.md

 As previously stated, CvRDT payloads will produce a monotonic join-semilattice with the same shape as the attached `vclock`; they overlay each other.
 This is because the join-semilattice defines a single deterministic behavior: concurrent writes produce a branch which can converge back to a single value after merge, and a write is concurrent regardless of the value being written.

-Ordering can therefor be achieved by comparing either the payloads or the `vclock` headers: both will produce the same result, and each resulting pair will have an LUB for its `vclock` and payload counterpart.
+Ordering can therefore be achieved by comparing either the payloads or the `vclock` headers: both will produce the same result, and each resulting pair will have an LUB for its `vclock` and payload counterpart.
 The combined LUBs will represent the LUB for the whole object.

 CvRDT payloads effectively make `vclock` headers redundant.
 Such redundancy may arrise in systems which assume all payloads to be non-CvRDTs; or rather, a system that hasn't implemented support for user-defined CvRDTs.
 One such example is Riak.